opencollective/documentation/expenses-and-getting-paid/submitting-expenses/README.md

 ## Select Payer Information

 You will initially be asked to specify who will be paying this expense.
-This will be pre-filled if you have click on the submit expense button on an organization or collective page or duplicated an expense.&#x20;
+This will be pre-filled if you have clicked on the submit expense button on an organization or collective page or duplicated an expense.&#x20;

 * Who is paying - Select the profile whom you are requesting money from.&#x20;